Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Experimental Setup

 \subsubsection{EDFX}

-The Sleep EDFX dataset \citep{867928} from PhysioNet comprises two subsets: the Sleep Cassette (SC) study and the Sleep Telemetry (ST) study, with a total of 197 whole-night polysomnographic (PSG) sleep recordings including EEG, electroocoulogram (EOG), chin electromyography (EMG), and event markers.
-The first subset studies the impact of aging on sleep and includes 153 SC* files with patients aged 25 to 101 years.
-The second subset analyzes the effects of temazepam on sleep and contains 44 ST* files from 22 unique subjects.
-The EOG and EEG signals were acquired with a sampling frequency of 100 Hz.
-For the purposes of our study, we selected the Fpz-Cz channel to ease the automated sleep analysis process.
-The *PSG files encompass the whole-night's sleep recordings, while the *Hypnogram files provide annotations of sleep patterns including stages W, R, 1, 2, 3, 4, M (movement time), and ? (not scored).
-Among these eight classifications, stage M was not considered in our study.
-The remaining sleep stages are included and their distribution is shown in Figure \ref{fig_class_dist}(a).
+The Sleep EDFX dataset \parencite{867928} from PhysioNet comprises two subsets: Sleep Cassette (SC) and Sleep Telemetry (ST), with a total of 197 whole-night PSG recordings, including EEG, electrooculogram (EOG), electromyography (EMG), and event markers.
+The first subset studied the impact of aging on sleep and included 153 SC files of patients aged 25--101 years.
+The second subset analyzed the effects of temazepam on sleep and contained 44 ST files from 22 unique subjects.
+The EOG and EEG signals were acquired at a sampling frequency of 100 Hz.
+In our study, we selected the Fpz-Cz channel to facilitate the automated sleep analysis process.
+The PSG files encompass the whole-night's sleep recordings, while the hypnogram files provide annotations of sleep patterns including stages W, R, 1, 2, 3, 4, M (movement time), and ? (not scored).
+Among these eight classifications, stage M was excluded from our study.
+The remaining sleep stages were included, and their distribution is shown in Supplementary Figure \ref{fig_class_dist}(a).